laurci/genezio-rs/README.md

 # genezio-rs

 Get Rust running on [Genezio](https://genez.io) as a backend language.
+Read more about the making of this project [on my blog](https://blog.ciobanu.dev/posts/genezio-rs).

 ## Getting started!